Health Information Management

 Health information management (HIM) is the practice of acquiring, analyzing, and protecting digital and traditional medical information vital to providing quality patient care.
 HIM organizes and manages health information data by ensuring its quality, accuracy, accessibility, and security.
 Health information managers regularly communicate with physicians and other healthcare professionals to clarify diagnoses or to obtain additional information.

 Students pursuing the health information management program will also be required to complete the minor in healthcare information systems, through the computer information systems (CIS) department

 The HIM program is a secondary admission program.
-The admissions process will take place winter semester and will require a HIM application by March 1, prior to the intended fall entry.
+The admissions process will take place winter semester and will require a HIM application by February 28th, prior to the intended fall entry.
 The minimum criteria for application will be:

 The baccalaureate degree in Health Information Management at Grand Valley State University is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM). http://cahiim.org

 April 2016, 10 students graduated from the HIM Program and 9 out of the 10 students have obtained employment within the HIM profession.